-43. Babies and toddlers may be taken into the division lobby, and - if necessary to get to the division lobby - taken through the Chamber.
-For safety reasons Members are asked to carry children and not to bring pushchairs through the lobby.
-Members may not take a seat in the Chamber when accompanied by a child, nor stand at either end of the Chamber, between divisions.
+42. You may take babies or toddlers with you into the division lobby, and - if necessary to get to the division lobby - take them through the Chamber.
+For safety reasons, you are asked to carry your child and not to bring pushchairs through the lobby.
+You should not take your seat in the Chamber when accompanied by your child, nor stand at either end of the Chamber, between divisions.